core-wg/oscore/draft-ietf-core-object-security.md

 * Key Derivation Function.
 The HMAC based HKDF {{RFC5869}} used to derive Sender Key, Recipient Key, and Common IV.

 * Master Secret.
-Variable length, uniformly random byte string containing the key used to derive traffic keys and IVs.
+Variable length, random byte string (see {{master-secret}}) containing the keying material used to derive traffic keys and IVs.

 * Master Salt.
 Variable length byte string containing the salt used to derive traffic keys and IVs.